Percentage of patients 50-75 years of age who had appropriate screening for colorectal cancer

 - Colonoscopy during the measurement period or the nine years prior to the measurement period

 - Computed tomography (CT) colonography during the measurement period or the four years prior to the measurement period.

 - Fecal immunochemical DNA test (FIT-DNA) during the measurement period or the two years prior to the measurement period.

-Do not count DRE, FOBT tests performed in an office setting or performed on a sample collected via DRE.
+Do not count digital rectal exams (DRE) fecal occult blood tests (FOBTs) performed in an office setting or performed on a sample collected via DRE.

 Performance Met: Colorectal cancer screening results documented and Reviewed (3017F)

 Performance Not Met: Colorectal cancer screening results were not documented and reviewed, reason not otherwise specified (3017F with 8P)

 Colorectal cancer represents eight percent of all new cancer cases and is the second leading cause of cancer deaths in the United States.
 In 2019, an estimated 145,600 new cases of colorectal cancer and an estimated 51,020 deaths attributed to it.
 According to the National Cancer Institute, about 4.2 percent of men and women will be diagnosed with colorectal cancer at some point during their lifetimes.
 For most adults, older age is the most important risk factor for colorectal cancer, although being male and black are also associated with higher incidence and mortality.
 Colorectal cancer is most frequently diagnosed among people 65 to 74 years old (National Cancer Institute, 2019).